miniengineer/Markdown-CheatSheet/README.md

 # Markdown-CheatSheet

-While I was working for SyncThought K.K., at some point it was decided that we need to rewrite our product documentation.
+At some point in the current company, it was decided we need to rewrite our product documentation.
 Make it more global and straightforward.

 We needed to learn markdown as we were asked to write new documentation in this markup language.